KipkosgeiSang22/KipkosgeiSang22.github.io/index.md

 author_profile: true
 ---
 ---
-layout: home
-title: "SOC Automation & Log Intelligence"
+SOC Automation & Log Intelligence
-excerpt: "A curated portfolio of security automation, centralized authentication, and log parsing strategies."
+A curated portfolio of security automation, centralized authentication, and log parsing strategies
-header:
-  overlay_image: /assets/images/soc-banner.jpg
-  overlay_filter: 0.3
-  caption: "Built with precision.
-Validated against real-world logs."
----

 Welcome to my portfolio — a collection of projects focused on: